SIR-research/default-repo/README.md

 - **License:** We will usualy use [MIT](https://opensource.org/licenses/MIT).

+- **References:** Include here all the relevante references for this project.
+Links, articles, etc.

 Below, you will find a template that we will use as a readme.

 ---